 In every technological product there is a crucial relationship between the (chemical) composition and structure of the materials used and their performance properties.

-They also need to understand how existing materials can be modified or new materials formulated, and how choice of materials impacts on the design, development, maintenance, and disposal of technological products.
+For this reason, students (technologists) need to be able to evaluate different materials and select the most suitable for their purpose.
+Students also need to understand how existing materials can be modified or new materials formulated, and how their choice of materials impacts on the design, development, maintenance, and disposal of their outcome.

 As 21st Century learners I feel it’s important that our students know about the design, development, maintenance, and disposal of technological products – and in order for them to do that they need to know the relationship between the materials used in those technological products, and the performance properties that they will bring to that product and how that product will perform in the end.